 As an organisation with a total investment budget of over £9 billion, it is vital that we have an effective, consistent and user-friendly site that reflects our extensive remit and ensures we achieve quality outcomes.

 Work began with the audit and discovery research across 10 websites, conducted by Lagom Strategy, a digital service Discovery phase specialist agency.

-Early prototyping started in March 2019 with internal and external engagement, one-to-one user testing to iterate, refine the concept, structure to build and design the site by March 2020.
+Early prototyping started in March 2019 with internal and external engagement, one to one user testing to iterate, refine the concept, structure to build and design the site by March 2020.
 This work was completed by DXW, an independent digital agency that works with the public and third sectors.

 Development and transition of UKRI.org, the first stage of the site, was completed in October 2020.
-Phase 2 will complete in 2021 with the review, transition, archive and closure of the nine council websites.
+Phase two will complete in 2021 with the review, transition, archive and closure of the nine council websites.

 Procurement was managed through the government’s Digital Marketplace, which is an online service for public sector organisations to find people and technology for digital projects.
 We used the Digital Outcomes and Specialists framework within the Marketplace.
 A full open tender was run for the two contracts (discovery, then alpha and beta).

 What will the new website do that the existing websites do not?